Category Archives: Strange cures

 An artist’s depiction of Dr Graham’s earth-bathing establishment

 Tall, handsome and eccentric, Graham became a popular figure in London society.
-As a physician, he specialised in sexual problems with ‘treatments’ that were sometimes highly unorthodox.
+As a physician, he specialised in sexual problems, though his ‘treatments’ were highly unorthodox.
 Childless couples were told to make love on a mattress filled with stallion hair; barren women were advised to wash their genitals in champagne.

 Graham himself ‘earth-bathed’ hundreds of times, usually as a public spectacle.
 Scores of Londoners handed over a shilling to watch Graham and an equally-naked female companion being interred in a garden bed.
 Graham’s ‘earth-bathing’ fad lasted until the early 1790s, by which time he had started to show signs of insanity, possibly the result of opium addiction.
 He returned to Scotland, where he died in 1794.